Digital Marketing After 12th Commerce

 Step 1: Complete a Structured Digital Marketing Course

-Step 2: Earn Industry Certifications
+Step 2: Earn Industry Certifications (Start Immediately, Not After Completion)

 Step 3: Build a Portfolio — Not a Resume

-Step 4: Apply for Internships
+Step 4: Apply for Internships at Month 3 — Not After Completion

-Target digital marketing agencies, D2C brands, and SaaS startups.
-Internships pay ₹5,000–₹15,000/month and convert to full-time roles in 60 to 90% of cases if the work is strong.
+Target: digital marketing agencies, D2C brands, and SaaS startups.
+Internships pay ₹5,000–₹15,000/month and convert to full-time roles in 60–90% of cases when the work is strong.

 Scope and Salary of Digital Marketing After 12th Commerce in India